dusktreader/py-buzz/docs/source/index.md

 allows you to focus on clear and concise error handling in your project without a lot of repetitive code:

 ### Helper Functions

-This set of functions can be used with any exception types.
+This set of functions can be used with any exception type.
 So, if you already have a set of custom exceptions or simply wish to use existing exceptions, you can import the py-buzz functions like `require_condition`, `handle_errors`, `enforce_defined`, and use them in your code immediately.

 ### `Buzz` base class

 This class is meant to be used as a base class for custom exceptions that you can use in your project. `Buzz` includes all of the helper functions as class methods that will use your custom exception type.

 ## Quickstart